Should You Stay at Tokyo Disney Resort?

 The Happy Compromise

-If I did this trip again, including back-to-back Disney days, and for some reason, I couldn’t book into one of the onsite properties, I’d consider staying somewhere near Ginza near a Yarakucho Line station, which is just a short, easy, train ride away but also allows you to have a little bit more of an authentic experience in Tokyo – and, can also save you some cash (depending on what hotel you choose).
+If I did this trip again, including back-to-back Disney days, and for some reason, I couldn’t book into one of the onsite properties, I’d consider staying somewhere in Ginza near a Yarakucho Line station, which is just a short, easy, train ride away but also allows you to have a little bit more of an authentic experience in Tokyo – and, can also save you some cash (depending on what hotel you choose).

 Stay at the fun Hen na Hotel Ginza, which is staffed by robots, for example, and you can be at Maihama Station in 25 minutes door-to-door.